Building a successful community of students, by providing a quality education.

 In math, first grade students develop a deeper understanding of numbers through hands-on learning.
 They learn to skip count by 2s, 5s, and 10s; read, write, and represent numbers through 120; and add and subtract numbers more fluently.
 They also learn to tell time to the hour and half hour, measure objects using non-standard measurement, and work with 2- and 3-dimensional shapes.

 Our science units are always fun and exciting for students!
 First graders are inquisitive by nature, and they get to find patterns in the world around them.
-The units include: Air and Weather, Solids and Liquids, and New Plants.
+The units include: Plant and Animal Defenses, Light and Sound, and Spinning Earth.

 Second grade is such a fun year!
 Kids are becoming more independent allowing them to extend their learning in new and exciting ways.
 They will discover more about themselves as a learner and what makes them unique.